The Extra Mile

 DECEMBER 01, 1960 by GEORGE SCARSETH

-Dr. Scarseth is Director of Research, American Farm Research Association, West Lafayette,
+Dr. Scarseth is Director of Research, American Farm Research Association, West Lafayette, Indiana.
+This article is from an address of July 15, 1960 to the Annual Research Conference at Michigan State University.

 Today we can overcome gravity, make stars in the spaces of the universe, create energy out of a grain of sand, cure tuberculosis, prevent polio, breed cows from dead bulls, see beyond the clouds, use hormones to make a male or female out of a fertilized egg, cause insects to destroy their own race, drop a bomb on a target on the other side of the world, speak into a box and be heard and seen by billions, control the evolution of a superior seed, improve soils by using them, cover the earth with food —and so on and on, with each day bringing forth new magic.
 Miracles have become commonplace.